element-hq/element-android/docs/notifications.md

 The fallback mode is supposed to be a temporary state waiting for the user to fix issues for FCM, or for App Developers that has done a fork to correctly configure their FCM settings.

-## f-droid background Mode
+## F-Droid background Mode

-The f-droid riotX flavor has no dependencies to FCM, therefore cannot relies on Push.
+The F-Droid RiotX flavor has no dependencies to FCM, therefore cannot relies on Push.

 Also Google's recommended background processing method cannot be applied.
 This is because all of these methods are affected by IDLE modes, and will result on the user not being notified at all when the app is in a Doze mode (only in maintenance windows that could happens only after hours).